coleberkley/MovieConnect-Backend/README.md

 - Model Type: Currently set to our simple SVD/cosine similarity model.
 In the middle of switching to more accurate SVD/XGBoost model.
 Both are collaborative models based on user ratings.
 - Request Format: Provide user credentials (access token)
 - Response Format: Returns a list of recommended movies for that user.
 Each movie in the list will have fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
 - Extra Notes: Model will only be called if the user has rated a certain number of movies.
 Else, we return a list of randomly picked movies from the database.

-#### Get Secondary Recommendation List
+#### Get Popular Movies List
-- Endpoint: None yet
+- Endpoint: `/api/movies/popular/`
 - Method: GET
+- Expects: userCredentials
-- Purpose: Returns a recommendation list of movies for the signed in user
+- Purpose: Returns the X most popular movies in our database based on average rating.
+X currently set to 10.
-- Model Type: Nothing implemented yet.
-ML team has a model for content-based filtering, or recommending movies based on similar movies, so that would be integrated on a separate endpoint for the separate list.
-- Behavior: undecided
 - Request Format: Provide user credentials (access token)
-- Response Format: undecided
+- Response Format: Returns a list of popular movies.
+Each movie in the list will have fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
+- Extra Notes: This list will return much faster than the recommendation list.